GabeXxX/MeetingApp/README.md

 # Secret
-Toy project to deepen flutter and related firebase integration
+Toy project to deepen flutter and related firebase integration.

-The original idea was to build a generic dating app to experiment with Flutter and Firebase during the summer
+The original idea was to build a generic dating app to experiment with Flutter and Firebase during the summer.

 Here some screenshots: